Bikash-nath/BookHive/README.md

 # Bookspot

-**_Bookspot is an online platform for accessing thousands of free audiobooks, ePubs pdfs, magazines and podcasts.<br>
+**_Bookspot is an online platform for accessing thousands of free audiobooks, ePubs, PDFs, magazines and podcasts.<br>
 Our Aim is to help people explore, discuss and share books they love and improve process of learning and reading via the efforts of a fantastic community of readers._**

 ---